UK Belt Conveyor manufacturer

-- Bed: The steel section of the framework the belt runs on.
+- The bed is a steel section of framework the belt runs on.

-- Belt Length: The endless length of the conveyor belt.
+- The endless length of the conveyor belt is the belt length

-- Belt Scraper: Section fitted to underside of the belt to scrape off debris.
+- The Belt Scraper clarifies the section fitted to underside of belt and scrapes off debris

-- Belt Speed: The speed of the conveyor.
+- Importantly you would need to know the speed of the conveyor.

-- Brake motor: Used on an incline to brake the belt – preventing the conveyor belt rolling back.
+- Brake motor is used on an incline to brake the belt.
+It prevents the conveyor belt rolling back.

 - Castors: Wheels normally used to move the conveyor around.